| |

 used with a tandem recumbent.

-no longer have the car in the picture, but I
+own.
+I no longer have the car in the picture,

 the bed of a small utility trailer that I tow